Good Luck Chuck

 - Goth Girls Know Magic: The goth girl Chuck turned down apparently cursed him as a teenager.
 As an adult, she's not goth, but still magic.

 - Indecisive Deconstruction: This movie sits firmly into Unintentional Deconstruction territory.
-As noted under Deconstructive Parody there are several elements that can be taken as criticism of some of the particularely contrived examples in the Romantic Comedy subgenre, like the loser protagonist who can't get a good girlfriend needing a literal curse for the plot to work at all, fairly realistic consequences of going to absurd lengths to woo a girl, etc. Interviews with the director and main actors suggest they viewed it as nothing other than a typical wacky Rom-Com (Jessica Alba did critique the film later on, but for different reasons).
+As noted on the YMMV page there are several elements that can be taken as criticism of some of the particularly contrived examples in the Romantic Comedy subgenre, like the loser protagonist who can't get a good girlfriend needing a literal curse for the plot to work at all, fairly realistic consequences of going to absurd lengths to woo a girl, etc. Interviews with the director and main actors suggest they viewed it as nothing other than a typical wacky Rom-Com (Jessica Alba did critique the film later on, but for different reasons).

 - I Want My Beloved to Be Happy: When Charlie calls the penguin expert and sets up a blind date for Cam,